Mission-to-Mars-July-2021/Team4/README.md

 ## Day 4 Retrospective

-Just completed story 3 (a lot of trials)
+Just completed story 3 (a lot of trial and error!)

 ## Final Retrospective